-Writing a global illumination renderer takes one hour.
-Starting from scratch.
-Writing an efficient and general global illumination renderer, takes ten years.
+Writing a global illumination renderer takes anything between one hour and one weekend.
+Starting from scratch, I promise.
+But writing an efficient and general production readu global illumination renderer takes form one year to one decade.

 When doing computer graphics as an aficionado rather than a professional, the "efficient" and "general" aspect can be dropped from your implementations.
 Which means you can indeed write a full global illumination renderer in one hour.
 Also, given the power of the hardware these days, even if you don't do any clever optimizations or algorithms, a global illumination system can render in a mater of seconds or even realtime.

 For those of us who wasted hours and hours waiting to get a simple 2D low resolution basic fractal rendered back in the early 90s, todays brute-force raw power of machines seems pretty astonishing.
 In my opinion, the main advantage of fast hardware is not that the graphics get rendered quicker, but that clever algorithms are not that necessary anymore, meaning that straight away approaches (those which are actually the most intuitive of all) can be directly coded and a result can be expected in a reasonable amount of time.
 20 years ago expensive techniques required the implementation of clever, complex and obscure algorithms, making the entry level for the computer graphcis hobbyist much higher.
 But thanks to new hardware that's not true anymore - today, writing a global illumination renderer takes one hour at most.

 So, let's say you have been doing some ray-based rendering latelly and that you have the following functions available to you: